BETA PHOTO: The Pit from above.

 From the Minnesota State Park office, head down towards the river.
 The Pit is below the first railing, to the left of the walkway.
 The best way down to the boulders is to scramble down the talus/retaining wall, or the path across the marsh opposite the route "Slicksides."

-Mountain Project's determination of some of the classic, most popular, highest rated routes for The Pit:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for The Pit:

 Featured Route For The Pit

 A classic boulder problem requiring balance, body tension, and tenacity.
 Start on the jug immediately to the right of The Crack.
 There is a foothold "on" about 3/4 feet to the right.
 Climb straight up on right-facing seams and slopers and make a muscley move to the lip.
 No part of the crack at left is "on."...[more]
 Browse More Classics in MN